dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ## Send a support request

-If none of the troubleshooting methods work, you can ping kevin on Discord or submit a github issue.
+If none of the troubleshooting methods work, you can ping kevin on Discord or submit a GitHub issue.

 When doing either of these things, please include the following information: